About the journal

 Founded in 2011, Border Crossing is a literary and arts journal published by the Lake Superior State University Creative Writing Program.
 A print journal for its first four years, Border Crossing went online for its fifth issue and began paying selected authors.

 Uniquely situated on the border of the United States and Canada, the journal is committed to publishing the best work submitted by emerging and established writers on both sides of the border and abroad, as well as supporting literacy and the literary arts in the sister cities of Sault Ste.
 Marie, Michigan and Ontario.

 On an annual basis, the editorial board nominates selected extraordinary pieces for inclusion in The Pushcart Prize: Best of the Small Presses.
-We also send fiction to the O. Henry Prize Anthology, in which we have been listed as a publication with a "commitment to serious fiction."
-Beginning with volume 5, our first online edition, we will also nominate work for the storySouth Million Writers Award and the Best of the Net Anthology series.
+They also send fiction to the O. Henry Prize Anthology, in which the journal has been listed alongside other publications with a serious commitment to short fiction.
+Beginning with volume 5, the first online edition, the editors will also nominate work for the storySouth Million Writers Award and the Best of the Net Anthology series.
 Finally, with volume 5, the journal has begun featuring selected authors.
 Every year, after all of the work in a genre has been accepted, one author is chosen in each genre for a paid feature.
 Featured authors will receive prominent placement in the journal, a published interview with the editors, and a $100 honorarium.
 One artist from Michigan or Ontario will continue to be featured each year and receive the same benefits.

 Julie Brooks Barbour, Poetry and Art